Introduction

 Features

-Multi-Kickstart Version Support: With 16MB of flash memory allows users to store and access up to 32 different Kickstart versions without requiring physical ROM swaps.
+2. Multi-Kickstart Version Support: With 16MB of flash memory, users can store dozens of 256KB and 512KB Kickstart images and custom ROMs and switch between them without requiring physical ROM swaps.

 Benefits